That-Dude/rc-backup/README.md

 - DIFFERENTIAL backup of each APP as often as you'd like (default nightly)
 - Excellent compression via 7zip
 - Stores LOCAL backup on the server
-- Store OFFSITE backup externally to S3 provider
+- Store OFFSITE backup externally to S3 provider (using Minio client)
 - Easy restores from CLI to the same or a different domain
 - Compatability with static and Wordpress sites
 - Uses static binaries from it's own directory (no server changes)